Algorithm Design: A Fairness-Accuracy Frontier

-To understand the tradeoff between fairness and accuracy, we define the class of \emph{fairness-accuracy (FA) preferences} to be all preferences over group errors that are consistent with the following order: one pair of group errors \emph{FA-dominates} another if the former involves smaller errors for both groups (greater accuracy) and also a smaller difference between group errors (greater fairness).\footnote{ We do not take a stance on the normative desirability of these preferences, instead interpreting our class as encompassing the broad range of designer preferences that could be relevant in practice.} This partial order is consistent with a broad range of designer preferences, including Utilitarian designers (who minimize the aggregate error in the population), Rawlsian designers (who minimize the greater of the two group errors), and Egalitarian designers (who minimize the absolute difference between group errors).
-Some of these preferences also correspond directly to optimization problems that have been proposed for use in practice.\footnote{For example, optimizing a Rawlsian preference is equivalent to implementing group distributionally robust optimization \citep{GroupDRO}, and optimizing an Egalitarian preference is equivalent (on a restricted domain) to maximizing accuracy subject to equality of error rates (as considered in \citet{HardtPriceSrebro} among others).} We define the \emph{fairness-accuracy frontier} to be the set of all feasible group error pairs that are FA-undominated within the feasible set, i.e., there is no feasible error pair that improves simultaneously on both accuracy and fairness.
+To understand the tradeoff between fairness and accuracy, we define the class of \emph{fairness-accuracy (FA) preferences} to be all preferences over group errors that are consistent with the following order: one pair of group errors \emph{FA-dominates} another if the former involves smaller errors for both groups (greater accuracy) and also a smaller difference between group errors (greater fairness).\footnote{ We do not take a stance on the normative desirability of these preferences, instead interpreting our class as encompassing the broad range of designer preferences that could be relevant in practice.} This strict order is consistent with a broad range of designer preferences, including Utilitarian designers (who minimize the aggregate error in the population), Rawlsian designers (who minimize the greater of the two group errors), and Egalitarian designers (who minimize the absolute difference between group errors) among others.
+Some of these preferences also correspond directly to optimization problems that have been proposed for use in practice.\footnote{For example, optimizing a Rawlsian preference is equivalent to implementing group distributionally robust optimization \citep{GroupDRO}, and optimizing an Egalitarian preference is equivalent (on a restricted domain) to maximizing accuracy subject to equality of error rates (as considered in \citet{HardtPriceSrebro} among others).} We define the \emph{fairness-accuracy frontier} to be the set of all group error pairs that are feasible (i.e., can be implemented by some algorithm given the observed covariates), and moreover FA-undominated within the feasible set.
+That is, these error pairs cannot be improved upon simultaneously in accuracy and fairness.